KevinLiao159/MyDataSciencePortfolio/README.md

 Medium is a popular blogpost publishing platform with enormous amount of contents and text data.
 What are people publishing?
 What are the latent topics in those blogposts?
 What makes a blogpost popular?
 And what is the trend in today's Technology?
 This project aims to answer the questions through visualization, analysis, natural language process, and machine learning techniques.

 Specifically, I will use **Seaborn** and **Pandas** for exploratory analysis.
 For machine learning modeling, I choose **K-means**, **tSVD**, and **LatentDirichletAllocation** for topic modeling.
-I will perform this study with two different ML framework: **Sklearn** and **Spark**.
+I will perform this study with two different ML frameworks: **Sklearn** and **Spark**.

 **Sklearn** is a great python machine learning library for data scientist.

-However, in the age of Big Data, distributed computing system becomes a necessary tool for conducting big data analytics.
-And **Spark** is distributed cluster-computing framework and provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
+However, in the age of Big Data, most data analysis are predicated on distributed computing. **Spark** is distributed cluster-computing framework and provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.

 ## Recommender System